olewsaa/Python/README.md

 Binder open a Jupyter notebook and can run notbook python code.

 # Python
-Python snippets used in day to day work, short pieces of core to solve trival tasks.
+Python snippets used in day to day work, short pieces of code to solve trival tasks.